samLozier/django-shopify-sync/README.rst

 1. `pip install django-shopify-sync`
 2. Add `'shopify_sync',` to `INSTALLED_APPS`
-3. In create a new shopify_sync.Session in Django admin or shell.
-Enter your Shopify admin API key password and site name.
-If your domain is http://my-site.myshopify.com your site name is my-site.
+3. Create a new shopify_sync.Session in Django admin or shell, enter your Shopify admin API token and site name.
+   * In the Shopify admin, this is caleld "API Key Password".
+   * If your domain is http://my-site.myshopify.com your site name is my-site.

 This package supports Python 3.X and Django>=1.11